 Grangegorman Public Art

-‘…the lives we live’1 grangegorman public art marks the beginning of a new phase of major public arts opportunities within the Grangegorman redevelopment.
+‘…the lives we live’1 grangegorman public art marks a new phase of major public arts opportunities within the Grangegorman redevelopment.

 Drawing from the Grangegorman Arts Strategy (2012), ‘…the lives we live’1 Grangegorman Public Art programme was launched in September 2015.
 It is designed to be comprehensive and consists of six diverse but complementary art pathways.
 The core vision of the Arts Strategy is to connect ambitious art and artists with Grangegorman’s past and futures in ways which meaningfully contribute to the cultures and sub-cultures at play.
 The aim of the Grangegorman Public Art programme is to support the ongoing commissioning of artworks which have the imaginative potential to address the possibilities of this context and which build a legacy into the future.